Nanuque: Health and education

 Health assistance (2004)is provided by three hospitals with 154 beds and six health clinics in the urban area, two in the rural area and five teams of the Program called Health in the Family.
 There are also five laboratories and nine pharmacies.
-According to the local government there were 39 doctores, 32 dentists, 8 pharmacists, seven nurses, and 68 nursing assistants.
+According to the local government there were 39 doctors, 32 dentists, 8 pharmacists, seven nurses, and 68 nursing assistants.

 Educational needs were met by 22 primary schools (6 private), 6 middle schools (2 private), and 17 pre-schools (6 private).
 There was three branches of higher education: Fundação Educacional de Caratinga-FUNEC, Sociedade de Ensino Superior de Nanuque, and Unipac.

 Nanuque is ranked in the lower-middle on the MHDI.